New Trump Policy Would Permit Indefinite Detention Of Migrant Families, Children

 Moments after McAleenan made his announcement, Madhuri Grewal, a policy counsel with the American Civil Liberties Union, called the new policy "yet another cruel attack on children, who the Trump administration has targeted again and again with its anti-immigrant policies ...
 Congress must not fund this."

-McAleenan said under the new rule, "All children in the governments care will be universally treated with dignity, respect, and special concern in concert with American values — and faithful to the intent of the original settlement."
+McAleenan said under the new rule, "All children in the government's care will be universally treated with dignity, respect, and special concern in concert with American values — and faithful to the intent of the original settlement."

-He said detained families will be held at facilities such as one in Pennsylvania he described as a "campus-like setting" with "cushioned couches," and recreation facilities, where families are given three hot meals a day.
+He said detained families will be held at facilities such as one in Pennsylvania that he described as a "campus-like setting" with "cushioned couches" and recreation facilities, where families are given three hot meals a day.

-But those facilities are already near capacity, and critics fear families could be held in detention camps similar to those near the border — in which children have been forced to sleep on pads on cement floors with scant medical attention.
+But those facilities are already near capacity, and critics fear families could be held in detention camps similar to those near the border — in which children have been forced to sleep on pads on concrete floors with scant medical attention.

 The latest Trump administration attempt to limit illegal migration follows a week after it announced steps to limit legal migration, including a declaration that by seeking government benefits, migrants would jeopardize their chances of becoming permanent residents.